JohannesvKL/OpenSage-app/README.md

 ## Running NuXL locally: Installation as stand-alone tool
 ### Windows
-1. To get started, download and extract the [OpenMS-NuXL.zip](https://github.com/Arslan-Siraj/nuxl-app/actions) file from latest successfull action.
+1. To get started, download and extract the [OpenMS-App.zip](https://github.com/Arslan-Siraj/nuxl-app/actions) file from latest successfull action.
 2. Run the `run_app.exe`
 3. Use app in your default browser <br/>

-The workspaces for the project will be locally generated in the `workspaces-NuXL-app` directory, and the analysis will run using local resources.
+The workspaces for the project will be locally generated in the `workspaces-nuxl-app` directory, and the analysis will run using local resources.

 ## Quickstart